 One retirement rule of thumbs says that you can withdrawal between 3-5% of your assets in retirement.
-If true, it’s reasonable to assume that someone with $2,000,000 can withdrawal between $60,000-$100,000 per year from their account in retirement.
+If true, it’s reasonable to assume that someone with $2,000,000 can make withdrawals between $60,000-$100,000 per year from their account in retirement.

 If the market value of the stock options drops to $1,000,000, the same 3-5% withdrawal rule decreases your expected income to $30,000-$50,000.

-This potential drop in stock price negatively impact the value of your assets and therefore your potential retirement income.
-That’s why considering your timeline to retirement is so important.
+This potential drop in stock price negatively impacts the value of your assets and, therefore, your potential retirement income.
+That’s why considering your timeline for retirement is so important.

-Consider Taxes and the Type of Options You Have
+Consider Taxes and the Type of Employee Stock Options You Have

-There are three items commonly discussed when considering how stock options fit into a retirement plan.
+There are three items commonly discussed when considering how employee stock options fit into a retirement plan.